Cyrus McCormick

 Cyrus Hall McCormick (February 15, 1809 – May 13, 1884) was an American inventor and businessman who founded the McCormick Harvesting Machine Company, which became part of the International Harvester Company in 1902.
 Originally from the Blue Ridge Mountains of Virginia, he and many members of the McCormick family became prominent residents of Chicago.

 McCormick always claimed credit as the single inventor of the mechanical reaper.
 He was, however, one of several designing engineers who produced working models in the 1830s.
 His efforts built on more than two decades of work by his father Robert McCormick Jr., with the aid of Jo Anderson, an enslaved African-American man held by the family.
-He also successfully developed a modern company, with manufacturing, marketing, and a sales force to market his products.
+He also successfully developed a company, with manufacturing, marketing, and a sales force to market his products.

 Early life and career

 Cyrus Hall McCormick portrait, held by the National Portrait Gallery in Washington, D.C.

 Cyrus Hall McCormick was born on February 15, 1809, in Raphine, Virginia.
 He was the eldest of eight children born to inventor Robert McCormick Jr. and Mary Ann "Polly" Hall.
 As Cyrus's father saw the potential of the design for a mechanical reaper, he applied for a patent to claim it as his own invention.
 He worked for 28 years on a horse-drawn mechanical reaper to harvest grain, but was never able to produce a reliable version.

 Building on his father's years of development, Cyrus took up the project aided by Jo Anderson, an enslaved African-American man held on the McCormick plantation.
 A few machines based on a design of Patrick Bell of Scotland (which had not been patented) were available in the United States in these years.
 The Bell machine was pushed by horses.
 The McCormick design was pulled by horses and cut the grain to one side of the team.

 Cyrus McCormick held one of his first demonstrations of mechanical reaping at the nearby village of Steeles Tavern, Virginia in 1831.
 He claimed to have developed a final version of the reaper in 18 months.
 The young McCormick was granted a patent on the reaper on June 21, 1834, two years after having been granted a patent for a self-sharpening plow.
 None was sold, however, because the machine could not handle varying conditions.